alexrudnick/terere/mosesFF/README.md

   $ ln -s ~/terere/mosesFF/ChipaFF.h .
   $ ln -s ~/terere/mosesFF/ChipaFF.cpp .

+Also edit your ~/mosesdecoder/moses/FF/Factory.cpp to include the lines:
+  #include "moses/FF/ChipaFF.h"
+  ...

+  MOSES_FNAME(ChipaFF);

 ... then rebuild Moses.

   $ cd ~/mosesdecoder
   $ ./compile.sh

 Also, you'll need libxmlrpc for C++.
 Install it on Ubuntu like this: